liamf555/torchperch_thesis/README.md

 Torchperch is a numerical model of a custom, variable sweep aircraft used for reinforcment learning research, primarily for agile flight maneovures.

-The aerodynamic parameters and equations of motion are contained in the /bixler/bixler.py script.
-This script is augmented by the scenarios in /scenarios and /controllers to form an OpenAI Gym environment.
+The aerodynamic parameters and equations of motion are contained in [bixler.py](../master/bixler/bixler.py).
+This script is augmented by the [scenarios](../master/scenarios/) and [controllers](../master/controllers/) to form an [OpenAI Gym environment](../master/gym-bixler/gym_bixler/envs/bixler_env.py).
+The primary focus is currently the perched landing manoeuvre using the sweep elevator controller.
+Recent work has looked to model [wind](../master/wind/).

+## Installation

 ## Setup on BCp4